Matucana haynei (Otto ex Salm-Dyck) Britton & Rose

 Matucana cereoides, Matucana elongata, Matucana herzogiana, Matucana supertexta, Matucana variabilis

-Matucana haynei is a cactus with usually solitary, green, globose stems, up to 12 inches (30 cm) in diameter, with tuberculate ribs and densely covered with numerous spines.
-It has 1 to 20 central spines up to 2.8 inches (7 cm) long and 14 to 45 radial spines up to 1.6 inches (4 cm) long.
-They are variable in color, ranging from white, pale brown to grey.
-Tubular flowers are scarlet red, up to 3.6 inches (9 cm) long, up to 1.6 inches (4 cm) in diameter and appear in spring.
+Matucana haynei is a small cactus with a green, spherical, usually solitary stem with tuberculate ribs and densely covered with numerous spines.
+The stem grows up to 12 inches (30 cm) in diameter.
+Each areole bears 1 to 20 up to 2.8 inches (7 cm) long central spines and 14 to 45 up to 1.6 inches (4 cm) long radial spines.
+They vary in color, ranging from white, pale brown to grey.
+Flowers are tubular, scarlet red, up to 3.6 inches (9 cm) long, up to 1.6 inches (4 cm) in diameter, and appear in spring.
+The small fruits are spherical to club-shaped and reddish-green.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).